gocn/translator/2019/w16_Go_is_on_a_Trajectory_to_Become_the_Next_Enterprise_Programming_Language.md

 Gofmt is a program that formats Go code in a standardized way.
 It is not the prettiest way of formatting, but the simplest and least disagreeable one.
 Standardized source code formatting has a surprising amount of positive effects:

-1.  --focus conversations on important topics:-- it eliminates a whole array of [bike-shed](https://en.wikipedia.org/wiki/Law_of_triviality) debates around tabs vs spaces, indentation depth, line length, empty lines, placement of curly braces, and others.
+1.  **focus conversations on important topics:** it eliminates a whole array of [bike-shed](https://en.wikipedia.org/wiki/Law_of_triviality) debates around tabs vs spaces, indentation depth, line length, empty lines, placement of curly braces, and others.
-2.  --developers feel at home in each others code bases-- because other code looks a lot like code they would have written.
+2.  **developers feel at home in each others code bases** because other code looks a lot like code they would have written.
 Everybody loves having the liberty to format code the way they prefer, but everybody hates it if others take the liberty to format code the way they prefer.
-3.  --automated code changes-- don’t mess up the formatting of hand-written code, for example by introducing accidental whitespace changes.
+3.  **automated code changes** don’t mess up the formatting of hand-written code, for example by introducing accidental whitespace changes.

 Many other language communities are developing gofmt equivalents now.
 When built as third-party solutions, there are often several competing formatting standards.
 The JavaScript world, for example, offers [Prettier](https://prettier.io/) and [StandardJS](https://standardjs.com/).
 One can use either or both together.
 Many JS projects adopt none of them because it is an extra decision to make.
 Go’s formatter is built into the standard toolchain of the language, so there is only one standard and everybody is using it.